mrazjava/booklink-openlibrary/README.md

 ```

 ## Docker Images
 MongoDB dependency is assembled for convenience via docker-compose.
-Import and REST API are packaged into docker
+Import and Depot are packaged into docker
-images of which only REST API is ran via sandbox.
-Import can be ran via docker image, but often it's more practical
+images of which only Depot (REST API) is ran via sandbox.
+Import can be ran via docker image, but often it's more
-to just run it via maven.
+practical to just run it via maven.
 #### MongoDB image
 The sample dataset (using authors defined in `src/test/resources/author-id-filter.txt`) is freely available as a docker
 image on [dockerhub](https://hub.docker.com/repository/docker/mrazjava/booklink-mongo).
 This database contains embedded